Why you can trust TechRadar

 As it’s a virtual machine, you can expect a little lag.
 The feed we were trying pumped through a near 1080p signal, but at 15 frames per second.
 This is totally fine for typing documents and e-mails, but much less serviceable for streaming video.

-The fact that this can all be done with the Elite x3 alone is impressive, but these extraneous elements required to unlock its full potential quickly become pricey and convoluted to the point that most people will be better suited by poone of the running Windows 10.
+The fact that this can all be done with the Elite x3 alone is impressive, but these extraneous elements required to unlock its full potential quickly become pricey and convoluted to the point that most people will be better suited by poone of the best laptops running Windows 10.

 Without HP Workspace, we’re left with Microsoft’s suite of productivity apps, Skype, Microsoft Edge and an unclear number of additional apps.
 There is currently no way of knowing what will be compatible until you search for an app in the Windows Store.
 Again, if Microsoft’s Universal Windows Platform picks up speed, we could see more Continuum-supported apps coming soon.